Email Marketing For Food Photographers – My Feb. 2015 Emailer

 My Email Marketing Strategy:

-When I started this process, I took my contact list and uploaded it to Mailchimp.
+When I started this process, I took my contact list and had it verified at www.zerobounce.net.
 I sent everyone an email telling that I placed them on my “once a month” mailer list and said that if they wanted off, to please just let me know or unsubscribe.
 No big deal.
 I’m calling my email campaign “Image of the month”.
 That way, I’m hoping that people realize that I will only email them one time a month, so they’ll be less likely to “unsubscribe” because once a month isn’t “too much”.

 My whole strategy is based on the concept “out of sight, out of mind”.
 I want to potential clients images on a regular basis, so that they can see what I’ve been up to and see remember the quality and style of work that I am capable of doing.
 The idea is that this regular contact will increase the chance that they will think of me when an appropriate job lands on their desk.
 That’s it.
 It’s not rocket surgery.
 I just want to show them good quality work and increase the chance that they’ll remember me the next time they get a job that I might be a good match for.
 We’ll see if it works.
 It will be hard to judge the results.
 I don’t have any real way of knowing if a particular job was the result of an individual emailer or not.
 I guess that marketing is an imperfect science.